 Average Salary: $102,000 – $115,000 annually

 Security engineers need to have both strong communication skills and technical skills.
-They almost always work together with a team where collaboration and efficiency is needed to get the job done.
+They almost always work together with a team where collaboration and efficiency are needed to get the job done.
 Since this job is very result oriented, professionals who are looking into this career should be able to work well under pressure.
 Furthermore, you would need to have analytical skills to solve problems as they come while also being able to work independently.
-Having a broad knowledge of multiple computer languages and operating systems is also necessarily in this job.
+Having a broad knowledge of multiple computer languages and operating systems is also necessary for this job.

 To be qualified for this job, you would need at least eight years of experience in software testing and a Bachelor’s degree in Computer Science, Engineering, or equivalent.
 Getting a Bachelor of Science in Software Engineering can help get a jumpstart on this career.
 In addition to this, a Master of Science degree in Computer Science with a concentration in Security Engineering will also help fast-track success in the field.
 In graduate programs, students will come face-to-face with various opportunities to explore different topics like bioinformatics, information security, system architecture, and many more needed to boost your professional profile.